Hopper Tunity Box: History

-Around 1975 Hugh Hopper begun to gather together musical ideas that he had been working on since leaving Soft Machine in 1973, often snatches of tunes that for the most part had not previously seen the light of day.
+Around 1975 Hugh Hopper began to gather together musical ideas that he had been working on since leaving Soft Machine in 1973, often snatches of tunes that for the most part had not previously seen the light of day.
 His friend, recording engineer Mike Dunne, who had been assistant engineer on his first solo record, 1984 (CBS, 1973), and who was now in charge of the mobile studio of Jon Anderson of Yes, suggested they co-produce a record together; he would provide the studio and Hopper would provide the music and musicians.

 By the time Hopper had arranged the music into some sort of coherent order and invited along the various guest musicians, Dunne's studio was set up in one of London's big film sound studios, where Yes rehearsed for tours.
 Jon Anderson occasionally visited when they were working at some tricky tape-looping or double-speeded bass, and Steve Howe looked in once, Hopper seems to remember.
 He knew them slightly, from Soft Machine tours when the two bands came together at festivals.

 Hopper thinks they took about two weeks to get most of the music recorded.
 For all but one of the tracks, he started by laying down bass with an old-fashioned, wind-up metronome click-track.
 Then Mike Travis added drums for all of the tracks except "Mobile Mobile", which featured Nigel Morris, Hopper's old bandmate from Isotope.
 (After the record came out, both drummers said they preferred the sound that the other drummer got down on tape.)
 The only time Hopper actually played alongside any of the other musicians was on "Crumble", when Travis and he laid down the rhythm track together.
 Then Dave Stewart added Hammond organ and oscillator sounds.
 Next Gary Windo introduced his honking sax and blowing foghorns on "Miniluv".
 Hopper traded him sessions for the bass he had recently played on his "Steam Radio" project, which finally came out many years later as His Masters Bones (Cuneiform Records, 1996).
 Frank Roberts added some Fender Rhodes piano and, lastly, Elton Dean and Marc Charig played on "The Lonely Sea and the Sky".